RubixML/ML/README.md

 Below describes the various Cross Validators available in Rubix.

 ### Hold Out
 Hold Out is the simplest form of cross validation available in Rubix.
-It uses a "hold out" set equal to the size of the given ratio of the entire training set to test the model.
-The advantages of Hold Out is that it is fast, but it doesn't allow the model to train on the entire training set.
+It uses a *hold out* set equal to the size of the given ratio of the entire training set to test the model.
+The advantages of Hold Out is that it is quick, but it doesn't allow the model to train on the entire training set.

 ##### Parameters:
 | Param | Default | Type | Description |